maxmurdoch/flock/src/pages/index.md

   description: >-
     Welcome to fully flexible insurance you control.
 In a couple of taps, get covered for an hour, day or month - whatever suits you.
-  header: 'Simpler, smarter drone insuranc'
+  header: 'Simpler, smarter drone insurance'
 video:
   coverImage: /images/uploads/testimonial/1.jpg
   id: 3m_VorqXuNQ